Consensys/doc.ethsigner/docs/Using-EthSigner/Using-EthSigner.md

 Creates and signs a transaction using the [keystore account](../Using-EthSigner/Getting-Started.md#create-password-and-key-files).

-EthSigner submits the signed transaction to Pantheon using [`eth_sendRawTransaction`](https://docs.pantheon.pegasys.tech/Reference/Pantheon-API-Methods/#eth_sendrawtransaction).
+EthSigner submits the signed transaction to Besu using [`eth_sendRawTransaction`](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth_sendrawtransaction).

 **Parameters**